Milk Relief Soap™ is not your ordinary soap.

 Unlike mass-produced soap, Milk Relief Soap™ is brimming with natural glycerin, and the glycerin attracts moisture from the air – that is how glycerin works to keep your skin moisturized.
 However, if the environment is particularly humid, the glycerin in the soap will attract extra moisture from the air and Milk Relief Soap™ may start to “sweat” as a result.
 Although this is only a sign of good soap, it’s a good idea to store Milk Relief Soap™ in a cool, dry place for that reason.

 Milk Relief Soap™ will not go “off” although it is made with plenty of fresh whole milk.
 But it will continue to “breathe” long after its curing process has been completed.
-For that reason, we do not package the soap until just before dispatching.
 Our soap box made with 100% recycled paper comes with “breathing holes” to prevent Milk Relief Soap™ from sweating.
-You can keep Milk Relief Soap™ for a prolonged period of time, but we recommend freezing the soap in an airtight bag or container if you intend to store it for more than a few months, to prevent it from shrinking by losing too much moisture, or from sweating by drawing too much moisture in a humid environment.
+You can keep Milk Relief Soap™ for a prolonged period of time, but we recommend freezing the soap in an airtight bag or container if you intend to store it for more than six months, to prevent it from shrinking by losing too much moisture, or from sweating by drawing too much moisture in a humid environment.
 Yes, Milk Relief Soap™ is a “living” soap!

 Keep it dry!